Last Updated on October 11, 2023

-A year ago today I was in San Fransisco attending the Design Influencers Conference.
+A year ago today, I was in San Fransisco attending the Design Influencers Conference.
 Life was still normal albeit Covid was the talk of the town.
 All the attendees packed into rooms sitting shoulder to shoulder listing to Nate Berkus and Young Huh give advice to interior designers and home decor bloggers like myself.
 A group of us went out to eat together, tried each meal, and shared desserts.
-We used hand sanitizer and awkwardly danced around should we hug, shake hands, or elbow bump.
+We used hand sanitizer and awkwardly danced around the should we hug, shake hands, or elbow bump greeting.

 The kids were sent home from school.
 Toilet paper was nowhere to be found.
 Shelves that used to be stocked were empty.

 I ran into a friend standing in line at the grocery store.
 She was in tears because her daughter was sick, and they thought maybe it was covid.
 The bars closed.
 The restaurants closed.
 Days were filled with press conferences held by the governor.
 Scrolling through TikTok was my way of unplugging from a world that was being turned upside down.
 Then the giant naked man with the huge penis started popping up in group texts.
 I do not know who the genius was that created this nonsense, but I tip my hat to you, sir.
 I’m incredibly grateful for this man.

 The parents banded together and planned honk and wave parades.
 A high school classmate gave virtual guitar lessons to the kiddos.